RossM/XCOM2ShadowOps/BlackOps_LW2/ReadMe.txt

 [h1]FAQ[/h1]
 [b]Q. Is Shadow Ops LW compatible with my existing mods?[/b]
 A. Yes, Shadow Ops LW is compatible with almost all mods.
 It is not compatible with other Shadow Ops mods.
+There is a known incompatibility with the Reliable Smoke mod.

 [b]Q. Can I use this without replacing the Long War 2 classes?[/b]
 A. Yes.
 Remove all lines starting with "+LWClasses" from XComGameCore.ini in the mod's Config directory.

+[b]Q. You did a balance update that changed perks.
+How do I fix my soldiers to have the right perks?[/b]
+A. First, enable console commands if you haven't already.
+Open the soldier view for the soldier you want to change perks on in the armory, then open the console with "\" and enter "respec".
+This will reset all the soldier's perks and allow you to select new ones.

 [b]Q. Can I make a remix of this, or reuse your code and art in my own mod?[/b]
 A. Yes!
 I love seeing what other people can make from my stuff.
 All I ask is for appropriate credit.